EXPLORE

 PILLOWS & SHAMS

-• Pillows & Shams: Essential for comfort, this category includes sleeping pillows (filled with down, synthetic fiber, or memory foam) and decorative pillow shams or cases.
+• Pillows & Shams: A must-have for cozy rest, this section covers bed pillows (stuffed with down, synthetic fill, or memory foam) along with decorative shams or pillow covers.

 PROTECTORS & MATRESS COVERS

-• Protectors & Mattress Covers: These functional items protect the mattress from allergens, dust mites, and spills.
-This category also includes mattress pads, which add an extra layer of cushioning.
+• Protectors & Mattress Covers: These practical products shield the mattress from allergens, dust mites, and accidental spills.
+This group also covers mattress pads, which provide an added layer of softness and support.
+In addition, bed skirts are commonly used to hide the box spring and give the bed a polished, complete appearance.

 COTS